-Stop signal for leukemia stem cellsAugust 23rd, 2011 in Cancer
+Stop signal for leukemia stem cellsAugust 23, 2011 in Medicine & Health / Cancer

 There are numerous specialized growth factors that are responsible for cells of different tissues of our body to divide and differentiate when needed.
 These hormone-like factors bind to matching receptors on the surface of their target cells and thus give order for the cell to divide.
 However, a single genetic alteration can be sufficient for the whole system to get out of control.
 If, for example, the gene for such a growth factor or for the matching receptor is hyperactive, then the cell permanently receives signals to divide and this can result in cancer.